mvmorin/queller-bot/glossary.md

 	- it has hit the stacking limit and contains the Witch King or 5 leadership.

 Exposed
-: A region is `*exposed*` to a Shadow army if it is the `*target*` and it:

-	- does not contain a Free Peoples' army; and
-	- the shortest path to the region is clear of Free Peoples' armies.
+: A region is `*exposed*` to a Shadow army if it is the `*target*` and it does not contain a Free Peoples' army and the shortest path to the region is clear of Free Peoples' armies.

-Garrison
-: An army inside a stronghold or in a stronghold region.
-A sieging army is adjacent to the besieged `*garrison*` as well as the surrounding regions.
-A besieged army is adjacent to the sieging army.

 Mobile